jsmarier/midterm_project_eda/EN-template-for-analysis.md

 ### 2.1.
 Importation

 Use three hashtag symbols (`###`) to create a level 3 heading like this one.
-Please follow this template when it comes to levels 1 and 2 headings.
+Please follow this template when it comes to level 1 and level 2 headings.
 However, you can use level 3 headings as you see fit.

 To include a screen capture, use the sample code below.
 Your images should be saved in the same folder as your `.md` file.